Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 📦 Extra cost = storage, handling, and delivery time.

-2. Time to Organize and Prep Files
+2. Time Needed to Organize and Prepare Files

 Backup the files